Call for Entries Now Open

 Projects may have distribution

 Secure online screener for submissions.
-If the film is selected, you will be contacted via E-mail.
+If the film is selected, you will be contacted via e-mail.
 Laurels are available upon request.

-EXHIBITION REQUIREMENTS - DCP ONLY
+EXHIBITON REQUIREMENTS - DCP ONLY

 Non-English Language Films